 In addition, a supportive analysis using a two-stage method (Latimer et al 2014) was also performed to estimate the in-study crossover effect on the post-progression survival (PPS) using data from patients who progressed per IRC assessment before any subsequent anticancer therapy in the control arm only.
-The stratified HRS based on the counterfactual survival time of patients in Arm PC who had crossed over to receive tislelizumab and the observed survival times in the rest of the patients were estimated as 0.572 (95% CI: 0.350, 0.934) for Arm T+PC versus Arm PC and 0.572 (95% CI: 0.344, 0.951) for Arm T+nPC versus Arm PC.
+The stratified HRs based on the counterfactual survival time of patients in Arm PC who had crossed over to receive tislelizumab and the observed survival times in the rest of the patients were estimated as 0.572 (95% CI: 0.350, 0.934) for Arm T+PC versus Arm PC and 0.572 (95% CI: 0.344, 0.951) for Arm T+nPC versus Arm PC.

-Source, 1152, ADTTE.
+Source: ADSL, ADTTE.
 Data cutoff: 30SEP2020.
 Data extraction: 20FEB2021.
 Abbreviations: PC, Paclitaxel+Carboplatin; T+PC, Tislelizumab+Paclitaxel+Carboplatin; T+nPC, Tislelizumab+nab-Paclitaxel+Carboplatin.

-Figure 67: Kaplan-Meier Plot of OVERALL SURVIVAL - Sensitivity ANALYSIS USING RANK-PRESERVING STRUCTURAL FAILURE TIME MODEL (ITT ANALYSIS SET) (Study 307); FINAL ANALYSIS (DCO: 30SEP2020)
+Figure 50.
+Kaplan-Meier Plot of Overall Survival - Sensitivity Analysis Using Two-stage Model (ITT Analysis Set) (Study 307) Final Analysis (DCO: 30SEP2020)